covid19-dash/covid-dashboard/README.md

 for development.
 Then a Makefile is used to turn this in a static website.

+The "modeling" notebook is generated from the "modeling.py" file, in the Makefile.
+Only the first part of the notebook is executed in the Makefile, stopping at "# -----".

+The "modeling.py" can be run by itself in ipython, or edited in vscode, atom, or with jupyter, that all support this mixed format.

 ## Local development

 To launch the Dash app: